Jonatanitsko/StatefulSingleton/README.md

 - **Minimal Downtime**: Optimizes transition process to minimize gaps between instances
 - **Standard Integration**: Works with standard Kubernetes Deployments and StatefulSets
 - **No Application Changes**: Operates without requiring modifications to application code
+- **Smart Pod Placement**: Automatically schedules new pods on different nodes than old pods for better availability
+- **Automatic Pod Injection**: Uses webhooks to transparently modify pods without changing your deployment files
+- **Tested & Reliable**: Comprehensive unit and end-to-end tests ensure it works as expected

 ## Architecture and Components